data-players/deploy-archipelago-classic/README.md

 If the only think you need to change is the app, logo and appBar color you don't need to create a custom archipelago.
 Uncomment line 77 -> 80 in the docker-compose file
-Use the public directory in the repo to put your logo adn App.js (exemple here : https://github.com/data-players/deploy-archipelago-public-exemple)
+Use the addOn directory in the repo to put your logo, App.js,index.html and favicon.ico (exemple here : https://github.com/data-players/deploy-archipelago-addon-exemple)

 ### Logo
 Put your logo inside this directory and name it MyLogo.png (of course you can change the name in the docker-compose file if the extension isn't the good one)